openstack/openstack-manuals/doc/admin-guide-cloud/source/blockstorage-consistency-groups.rst

 -  Create a consistency group from the snapshot of another consistency group.

+-  Create a consistency group from a source consistency group.

 The following operations are not allowed if a volume is in a consistency
 group: